 - Rock climbing on cliffs is dangerous and illegal

-- Pets must remain under control
+- Pets must be leashed

 - Fires in grill or fire ring only

 - No collection or destruction of plants, animals, fossils, rocks, or artifacts

 - No motorized vehicles on or off trails

 - Cross country skiing is allowed when there is 4" or more of snow on the trails